cdapio/cdap-ingest/cdap-flume/README.md

 CDAP FLUME
 ==================

-The CDAP Sink is a Flume Sink implementation using RESTStreamWriter to write events received from a source.
+The CDAP Sink is a Flume Sink implementation using REST Stream interface to write events received from a source.

 ## Usage